-Learn about business insurance requirements and the most common policies for beauty salons in New York.
+Learn about business insurance requirements and the most common policies for beauty salons and cosmetologists in New York.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by hair salons and stylists in New York, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

 State law in New York requires every small business with employees to provide workers’ compensation insurance, which covers medical bills for work injuries.

 The most common policies for beauty salons in New York vary depending on revenue, client contracts, partnerships, and other factors.

 General liability insurance is the foundation of a hair salon’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.

 Professional liability insurance protects beauticians and hairstylists from lawsuits brought by dissatisfied customers.
 This policy, also called errors and omissions insurance, can help cover legal expenses if a customer sues over an unsatisfactory haircut or a negative reaction to a beauty product.